isomerpages/moe-compassvalesec/_our-programmes/Student Development Programmes/CCE: Cyber Wellness.md

     * Upper secondary students participate in student advocacy for cyber wellness (such as by creating podcasts, videos or digital toolkits to raise awareness about anti-cyberbullying).
 Students also attend talks about the opportunities and dangers in the cyber world.

-*   Professional development for Teachers - CVSS teachers attended training to effectively deliver the CCE2021 curriculum since last year.
+*   Professional development for Teachers - CVSS teachers attended training to effectively deliver the CCE2021 curriculum.
 This year, teachers can pick up facilitation skills for upper secondary students on discussion of contemporary issues like cyber wellness.
 They will also develop blended learning modules on the topic of cyber wellness.

 *   Partnership with Parents - Parents of CVSS students are encouraged to work in close partnership with the school on cyber wellness education.
 For example, parents can benefit from resources on cyber wellness.
 CVSS will also work alongside parents to resolve any issues involving their children.